|Born||in Buenos Aires, Federal District, Argentina|

-Considered by many to be one of the most beautiful women in the world, Olivia owes this "title" to her exotic blend of English and Argentinian roots.
+Considered by many to be one of the most beautiful women in the world, Olivia may owe this "title" to her "exotic" blend; her father was Argentinian and her mother was of English and Scottish ancestry.
 She spent her early youth in Buenos Aires, her father being Andreas Osuna, aka Isvaldo Ribo, renowned Argentine opera and tango singer, and her English mother encouraging her early inclinations for the performing arts.
-At the age of seven. she moved with her mother and younger brother to England, where she spent the next five years attending drama school.
+At the age of seven, she moved with her mother and younger brother to England, where she spent the next five years attending drama school.
 From there, she landed the role of "Jenny" in "Jean Brodie".
 It was in that theater production that Zeffirelli spotted her.
 After auditioning over 500 other young actresses for the part of Juliet, he awarded the part to Olivia, and the rest, as they say, is history.

 Most recently, Olivia has completed her life's dream, portraying Mother Teresa of Calcutta, a movie shot entirely on location in Sri Lanka and Italy.
 Her performance was received with open arms by the Sisters of Mother Teresa's Missionaries of Charity when it was screened for them in Italy.
 Also present at the screening, and pleased with her portrayal, was Agi Bojaxhiu, a wonderful lady and the niece and only direct living relative of Mother herself.